Honorable Rick Hardcastle, Chair, House Committee on Agriculture & Livestock

 John S O'Brien, Director, Legislative Budget Board

 The bill would create the Urban Farming Pilot Program within the Department of Agriculture (TDA) to provide grants to urban farmers to establish new urban farms and expand existing urban farms.
 The bill would require TDA to periodically monitor and evaluate each grant recipient under the program.
-The bill would prohibit the use of state money for the purpose of the program.

 The bill would create the Select Committee on Urban Farming.
 The bill would require the committee to conduct an interim study and make recommendations to the legislature regarding the performance and operation of the program; the continuation, elimination, or expansion of the program; urban farming trends; the capacity for urban farming in the state; and the potential effects of urban farming on the state and on enterprise zones.